cboettig/labnotebook/_posts/2012-11-30-Note-on-notebook-figures.md

   theme_grey() +
   theme(
     plot.background = element_rect(fill = "transparent", colour = NA),
+    panel.grid.major = element_line(colour = "transparent")),
     panel.grid.minor = element_line(colour = "transparent"))
 theme_set(theme_notebook)
 ```

+(It appears this makes the gridlines invisible, since they appear over the grey `panel.background`.
+For now, best to leave them white, which shows up against the grey background in any event).

 [^1]: One challenge this introduces is private posts (such as the reviews I write in peer review, which I sign but cannot publicly disclose).
 Currently these are ignored by github (`.gitignore`) and by Jekyll (`exclude:` in `_config.yml`).
 I suppose I could likewise simply tell tarball to ignore `_posts/private`.